cbrookins/cbrookins.github.io/_posts/2020-06-06-update-freenas-gui-ssl-certificate.markdown

 ---

 ## Scenario
 My FreeNAS cert expired.
 Pretty sure I have had it since FreeNAS 9.x and it was the one that came with the distro.
 I figured it was time to update it.
+I chose to use a self-signed cert.

 ## Create self-signed SSL certificate
 I pretty much stuck to the FreeBSD documentation for this.
 That can be found [here](https://www.freebsd.org/doc/handbook/openssl.html).
 [This](https://tech.brookins.info/2020/03/27/Enable-Emby-over-SSL-with-FreeBSD.html) is also what I used for my Emby setup, minus a couple of steps.